 Prior to joining Anchin, Raymond worked as an independent consultant specializing in business valuation and litigation support, and has spent time working among the ranks of the Big Four.
 He also has experience in investment banking, corporate development, and venture capital investments.

 Raymond has the distinction of being an Accredited Senior Appraiser (ASA) in business valuation with the American Society of Appraisers, where he is Past President of the Northern New Jersey Chapter.
-He is also a member of the National Association of Valuators and Analysts (NACVA) in addition to serving on the New York State Planning Council.
+He is a Certified Patent Valuation Analyst and a member of the New York Estate Planning Council.

 - Litigation, Forensic and Valuation Services

 - Financial Services

 - Manufacturing, Distribution and Retail Businesses

 - Hiring a Forensic Accountant for Your Matrimonial Case: Weighing the Option of a Neutral ExpertAugust 3, 2021

 During a divorce, many hard decisions have to be made by the parties involved.
 One of those decisions will be determining whether to hire a forensic accountant with experience in the financial aspects of divorce.
 Then you need to decide whether to hire the forensic accountant as a neutral joint expert or to advise only one party.

 - How Do You Value a Company with No Earnings (or Sales)?April 20, 2021

 Skilled business valuation experts have several ways to deal with this challenge.